-Next Session June, 2018 Motor and Generator Institute developed the CHEPP® certification program was developed for individuals working in a healthcare facility and who are responsible for proper installation, operation, maintenance, and … Learn More
+Next Session June, 2018 Motor and Generator Institute developed the CHEPP® certification program for individuals working in a healthcare facility and who is responsible for … Learn More

 What should you know about emergency power and current NFPA, OSHA, CMS, DNV, and The Joint Commission requirements?
 Much more than ten years ago with more in the years to come.
 It isn’t a question of keeping up with things; it is a matter of not being left behind in the proverbial dust, and possibly in legal action because a patient was compromised.